Site Safety

 2. Provide Protective Gear

-Anyone working in or passing through areas that hazards should wear protective gear.
-Make sure all protective gear are of great quality and designed for the specific duty or hazard.
-They must also fit well and feel comfortable and they should meet the current standards from the HSWA Guidance.
+Anyone working within or passing through areas that contain hazards should be wearing protective gear.
+Make sure all protective gear is of the best quality and designed for the specific duty or hazard.
+They must also fit well, feel comfortable and they should meet the current standards from the HSWA Guidance.

 3. Inspect the Workplace for Safety Hazards

-Inspect all work areas, access routes, and equipment for possible safety hazards and look carefully into the operations to see if there are processes that might result to workers getting injured at work.
+Inspect all work areas, access routes, and equipment for possible safety hazards.
+In addition, it's important to look carefully into the operations to see if there are processes that might result to workers getting injured at work.

 4. Be Prepared for Fire Emergencies